As of 12/18/20

-Maryland moved into Phase Three of reopening on September 4, 2020 and announced expanded capacity for indoor dining on September 21, 2020.
+Maryland moved into Phase Three of reopening on September 4, 2020, however new restrictions have been implemented as of November 11, 2020.
 The executive orders in Maryland can be accessed at https://governor.maryland.gov/recovery/ while Maryland’s “Roadmap to Recovery” resource is found at https://governor.maryland.gov/wp-content/uploads/2020/04/MD_Strong.pdf.

 Where did this virus originate from?

 Per the CDC, the exact source of the current outbreak is unknown but the first case was in Wuhan City, China in December 2019.
 Scientists believe the virus originated in wild animals and crossed over into the human population.
 This is a new virus to humans, and therefore we do not have natural protection (immunity) against it.